 Jim has received extensive positive feedback from clients, judges and attorney ranking institutions, including:

 - Chambers USA ranks Jim as a leading lawyer “on the back of extensive praise for his trial skills,” and quoted a client who said “his cross-examination skills are the best I’ve seen, he’s good on his feet, and he quickly establishes a real presence and credibility with the jury.”
+In the 2020 edition, Chambers cites one source who “praised” Jim as “a first class trial lawyer” and another source who considers him “an outstanding attorney with a dynamic ability to command the courtroom.”
 Other “sources single out his ‘insightful and creative strategies’ which have proved to be ‘stunningly successful.’”
 Clients have also commented that “he is capable of winning cases that we think are on the edge” and that “he is good at delivering arguments to judges who need to be convinced.”
-Overall, Chambers states that he “is a seasoned patent litigator with a track record of success in the biotechnology, medical devices and pharmaceuticals spheres.
-He is a go-to for abbreviated New Drug Application litigation under the Hatch-Waxman Act.”
+Overall, Chambers states that he “is a seasoned patent litigator with a track record of success in the biotechnology, medical devices and pharmaceuticals spheres.”

 - LMG Life Sciences has identified Jim as a “Life Sciences Star,” stating “Leading the Firm’s IP litigation team is industry luminary Bradford (Jim) Badke.
 Known by his counterparts as a ‘heavy hitter in the industry,’ Badke has been lead counsel for many distinguished clients....”
 Jim is described by a client as “one of the most superb lawyers I have worked with” with respect to his experience with Jim in the courtroom.
 In its 2015 edition: he “is seasoned and experienced with numerous victories in bench and jury trials.”
 A client refers to Jim as “accessible and responsive” and to his service, as “high-end quality work.”